kineticstoolkit/kineticstoolkit/README.md

 Credits
 -------

-Some external code has been included into ktk's source code.
+Some external code has been directly included into ktk's source code.
 Here are the credits for these nice people.

 - Clay Flannigan : [icp](https://github.com/ClayFlannigan/icp) -
   Python implementation of m-dimensional Iterative Closest Point method